 As a healing art, Reiki has an uncanny ability to bring a sense of calm, to help remove stuck thoughts and feelings and to move energy through the body, sometimes removing pain.
 The methods appear to be so simple!
 However, the energy that flows in to the chakras through gentle, hands-on touch, is amazing!

-I am currently (February, 2021) studying for Master Reiki designation with my Master Reiki teacher, Sojourner Walker Williams.
-By December, 2018 I had completed a first and second degree certification following the Usui lineage.
+I completed a Master Reiki training with my Master Reiki teacher, Sojourner Walker Williams in June, 2021.
 Reiki (Ray-Key), translated in Japanese as "universal life force" is considered an energy healing administered with hands on or from a distance to provide "extra energy" for whatever one is managing.
 While the Usui lineage can be traced to Japan, Reiki principles can be traced to Ancient Egypt and many of its symbols and concepts directly derive from this African lineage.
 At some point, Reiki sessions may be scheduled in office, but at any time can be done from a distance.

 Thai Yoga Massage